E-Commerce Competitor Analysis: Understanding What Works

 We tracked 15 competitors in sustainable fashion.
 Pricing ranged 30-40% on similar products.
 Stores at top of range had stronger brand positioning.
 Those at bottom competed on value and volume.

-Analyze Their Email and Content Strategy
+Analyse Their Email and Content Strategy

 Sign up for their emails.
 What sequence do they send?
 How often?
 What messages work?
 What conversion angles?